 Soaking your substrate is not the way to raise humidity.
 SLIGHTLY moistening the substrate next to the heat pad is ok.
 Water logged substrate is not safe for molting hermit crabs and will encourage the growth of lethal bacteria.

 Your tank should have two types of water bowls, salt and fresh.
-Use bowls that are wide and shallow.
+Use bowls that are wider than they are deep but still accommodate your largest crab.
 This increased surface area will create more humidity.
 Water dishes may be placed next to your heat pad or beneath your overhead light to produce additional humidity.

 Crabs love moss!
 Placing moss anywhere in your tank and keeping it damp will raise your humidity, especially next to the heat pad.
 Replace as needed.
-You can buy moss at the pet store in bags or compressed bricks.
-Look for Hiawatha or sheet moss, terrarium or frog moss, natural and undyed.
+You can buy moss in bags or compressed bricks.
+Sphagnum moss is a favorite and it holds up really well in the crabitat long term.
+If you can’t find sphagnum, look for Hiawatha or sheet moss, terrarium or frog moss, natural and undyed.
 Moss does not need to be cleaned or replaced for cleanliness.

 Sponges were once considered a staple in the hermit crab tank but there are better solutions to the humidity issue.
 Sponges placed in the fresh water will raise humidity.
 Sponges should be changed out daily, sterilized and replaced with already sterilized sponges.
 Sponges placed in the salt water will become nasty fast.
 Due to the upkeep of sponges it’s easier to go with moss.